middlebury/midd-frontend/docs/content/components/forms.md

 ## General guidelines

 - Use vertical aligned forms (label above field)
-- Try to supply placeholder/example content when possible
+- Try to supply example content via the `placeholder` attribute when possible
 - Use [help text](#help-text) for fields with complex requirements
 - Group multiple checkboxes/radio inputs in [fieldset with legend](#checkboxes-and-radios)
 - Error messaging must be next to the related field